 The incredible Spirited Away takes the crown and our prestigious number one spot.
-On the way to their new home Chihiro and her parents take a wrong turn and end up in a mysterious abandoned theme park.
+On the way to their new home, Chihiro and her parents take a wrong turn and end up in an abandoned theme park.
 Her parents are easily tricked and subsequently turned into pigs.
-Chihrio with the help of a boy called Haku must find a way to save them from a strange land that is filled with witches, gods, spirits and beasts.
-A visual treat with an interesting story that is a must watch experience.
+Chihiro with the help of a boy called Haku must find a way to save them from a strange land that is filled with witches, gods, spirits and beasts.
+A visual treat with an interesting story that is a must-watch experience.

 Trivia: It is well known that Disney are big fans of Studio Ghibli and they even invested 10% into the movie for the option of first refusal on the rights to distribute it in the US.
 John Lasseter, of Pixar, was even asked to oversee the translation of the movie.